The 20 Most Important Workplace Safety Statistics

 #5: Preventable deaths increased almost every year from 2009 until 2019.

-This number decreased by 10 percent from 2019 to 2020 but only due to a decrease in the total number of hours worked, largely because of the COVID-19 pandemic.
+This number decreased by 10% from 2019 to 2020, due only to a decrease in the total number of hours worked, largely because of the COVID-19 pandemic.

 What workers think

 The landscape of workplace safety has changed in some big ways over the past few years.
 Here are some of the recent insights AlertMedia collected for our 2022 State of Employee Safety Report.